Perhaps you have heard that conversation is an art or that knowing how to speak requires certain skills. And that certainly is true.

 On more than one occasion, you have probably tried to change the subject during a conversation.
 On some occasions, you have definitely been successful while on others, you have found yourself with the bitter sensation that it was too sudden of a change and that it ended up harming the conversation.

 For this reason, we have decided to present some elements that you should consider when changing the subject of a conversation in English along with some expressions that you should know.

 Do not forget the context in which you find yourself

-Following are some phrases that you will surely find useful, both in formal conversations and in informal ones.
+The following are some phrases that you will surely find useful, both in formal and informal conversations: